Generalized Closed-form Formulae for Feature-based Subpixel Alignment in Patch-based Matching: Conclusion and future work

 \section{Conclusion and future work}

-This work focused on the study of closed-form formulae for subpixel refinement.
-We proposed new and extended existing feature-based refinement formulae for any-dimensional patch-based matching and evaluated those formulae against existing closed-form formulae based on cost interpolation for stereo matching and optical flow evaluation.
-Our experiments have shown that the proposed formulae offer clear benefits in almost all of the considered cases.
+This paper studied closed-form formulae for subpixel refinement.
+We proposed new and extended existing feature-based refinement formulae for any-dimensional patch-based matching.
+We have evaluated those formulae against existing closed-form formulae based on cost interpolation for stereo matching and optical flow evaluation.
+Our experiments show that the proposed formulae offer clear benefits in almost all of the considered cases.
+In particular, our generalized two dimensional formula for the ZNCC cost function attains the absolute best performance compared to all the other tested formulae on the Middlebury optical-flow dataset.
 The proposed feature-based formulae can easily and directly replace their cost-based counterparts in existing machine vision and image processing applications.
 While the focus of this work was mostly mathematical, \ie deriving and analyzing formulae, we plan in the future to consider practical applications by implementing the proposed formulae in more complete pipelines for applications such as stereo vision.
 We also plan to generalize the proposed formulae to the non-linear features used in practice, for which interpolation in the image space is no longer equivalent to interpolation in the feature space.